-If you use debt to purchase a home, stay in it for 20 years, and then pay that loan completely off, you have used debt wisely as leverage.
+If you use debt to purchase a home, stay in it for 20 years, and then pay that loan entirely off, you have used debt wisely as leverage.

-Of course, many argue that homes are a bad investment, but that can be debated on both sides and it’s quite an advanced investing lesson to save for another day.
+Of course, many argue that homes are a terrible investment, but that can be debated on both sides, and it’s quite an advanced investing lesson to save for another day.

-Most people tend to increase their lifestyle when they have an increase in income, but often they’re increasing their lifestyle at a faster rate than their income.
+Most people tend to increase their lifestyle when they have an increase in income, but they’re often upgrading their lifestyle faster than their income.

 This leads to more debt and more problems!

-So get educated and take control of your own finances.
+So get educated and take control of your personal finances.